 A pilot’s perspective of a patient’s medical emergency during a critical aspect of flight.

-Not long ago I was on duty as the pilot for a helicopter air ambulance at a traditional program, pilot working for a part 135 helicopter operator and the medical crew working for the hospital we have a contract with.
+Not long ago I was on duty as the pilot for a helicopter air ambulance at a traditional program, so as the pilot I work for a part 135 helicopter operator and the medical crew works for the hospital we have a contract with.
 We received what sounded like a rather routine call to a hospital about 50 minutes away.
 The flight north was pretty typical for a crew that has worked together for quite a while.
 The nurse/paramedic and I have worked together for over 10 years and the paramedic has been with us for about 6 months but worked on ground ambulances for our program longer than that and is also an RN working in the local ER when not on flights.
 The weather was clear, about 25 deg F and the winds were gusty with a little turbulence out of the south east as opposed to the prevailing northwest winds we see most often.
 I knew that the return flight would be longer and rougher than usual due to the winds.

 The trip back from my perspective was fairly routine again if watching the fuel flow and confirming I would be landing with the expected amount of fuel on board was considered routine.
 Watching airspeed and arrival times on a windy turbulent day is always interesting.
 Turns out I landed exactly as expected.
 59 minutes after takeoff, and with 35 minutes of fuel, but enroute the GPS was giving me everything but an accurate enroute time.
 Quite often I was watching the enroute time on the GPS increasing instead of decreasing due to turbulence and changing winds aloft.
 Changing from lake effect winds near Lake Superior to the inland winds, 100 miles south is always interesting.
 I am often accused of finding headwinds in both direction.